benshope/PyOpenCL-Tutorial/README.md

 PyOpenCL is a tool that is worth learning.
 Python allows exceptional clarity-of-expression while OpenCL provides access to all the power modern hardware can deliver.
 Together these two languages are like a double-bladed lightsaber in a world full of butter knives.

-# Index
+# Index (Completed Lessons)

 - 010 Introspection - Find out about your computer's OpenCL situation
-- 020 Array Sum - Use OpenCL To Add Two Large Random Arrays
+- 020 Array Sum - Use OpenCL To Add Two Large Random Arrays - Hiding Details
-- 021 Array Sum - Use OpenCL To Add Two Large Random Array (Using PyOpenCL Arrays)
+- 021 Array Sum - Use OpenCL To Add Two Large Random Arrays - Showing Details